mikkelmilo/SOM-Clustering-Visualisations/README.md

 # SOM-Clustering-Visualisations
-Python implementation of visualisations of SOMs.
-Made as part of the course 'Self-Organising Systems' at TU Wien.
+Python implementation of kmeans & hierarchical clustering visualizations of SOMs (using MiniSOM).
+Made as part of the course 'Self-Organising Systems' (WS 19/20) at TU Wien.

-Documentation and examples can be found in SOM_Assignment.ipynb.
+Documentation and examples can be found in *SOM_Assignment.ipynb*.

+A class for exporting a MiniSOM SOM to SOMLib format can be found in *SOMLibExporter.ipynb*.

+*Visualizations.ipynb* contains the visualizations for 20x25 and 100x60 SOMs of the chainlink and 10 clusters datasets.